icheung487/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 # Overview of the analysis:
 Fast Lending wants to use machine learning to predict credit risk.
-We will build different machine learning models to predict credit risk.
-The purpose is to train and evaluate different models to see which model would be best to predict credit risk
+We will build different machine learning models to better understand which model will be best to fit how we can predict credit risk.
+Then, we will analyze each model's accuracy score, precision and recall to determine the best fit.

-Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
+# Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.

 # Native Resampling Model:
 ![image](https://github.com/icheung487/Credit_Risk_Analysis/blob/main/images/Native_Random_oversampling.png)